PixeliGer/OPL-Theme-Ominence/README.md

 > [!IMPORTANT]
 > Themes on any of these devices won’t display unless the device is enabled, so make sure to enable the device where your themes are stored through the OPL settings.

+> [!WARNING]
+> Avoid installing themes on the Memory Card, as their storage size can impact the proper functioning of the themes and cause issues with OPL.

-#### 4. Launch OPL, if it was already open, restart it.
+**4. Launch OPL, if it was already open, restart it.**

-#### 5. Go to OPL Settings and then Display Settings.
-In the ‘Theme’ option, find and select your theme, then click `OK` to apply it.
+**5. Go to OPL Settings and then `Display Settings`.
+In the 'Theme' option, find and select your theme, then click `OK` to apply it.**

 ## 💡 Recommendations

 To enhance your experience with the theme, consider these recommendations:

-* Make sure you are using an updated or recent version of [Open Ps2 Loader 1.2 Beta](https://github.com/ps2homebrew/Open-PS2-Loader/releases)
+* Make sure you are using an updated or recent version of [Open Ps2 Loader 1.2](https://github.com/ps2homebrew/Open-PS2-Loader/releases)
-* Download the assets from the `ART` folder (Background Image, Cover, Screenshots, etc.) using the latest version of [OPL Manager](https://oplmanager.com/site/)
+* Download the assets for the `ART` folder (Background Image, Cover, Screenshots, etc.) using the latest version of [OPL Manager](https://oplmanager.com/site/)
-* Use OPL Manager to edit the `CFG` files for each game, to correctly display the description, rating and release.
+* Use **OPL Manager** to edit the `CFG` files for each game, to correctly display the description, rating and release.
+* Use `MM-DD-YYYY` format for the release date in the Information section for optimal display.
 * Enable Widescreen mode in OPL Settings for better text visibility.
-* ⚠️ Avoid installing themes on the Memory Card, as their storage size can impact the proper functioning of the themes and cause issues with OPL.